peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

     public static EContext ForPrecisionAndRounding(int precision, ERounding rounding)

-Creates a new EContext object initialized with an unlimited exponent range, and the given rounding mode and maximum precision.
+Creates a new EContext object initialized with an unlimited exponent range, and the specified rounding mode and maximum precision.

 **Parameters:**